 Applicants must be a group located within the western Chicagoland region.
 Priority will be given to organizations with strong partnerships with local emergency food assistance agencies and commit to providing harvest proceeds to programs that support emergency food assistance efforts.

-The application process will open between 2/15/2020 and 3/15/2020, and applicants will be informed of awards by April 15, 2019.
+The application process will open on February 1st and must be submitted by midnight, March 15th, 2021.
+Applicants will be informed of awards by April 15, 2021.
 For more information and program requirements, please contact email@example.com, or visit our website at www.gardenworksproject.org.